waltervanheuven/psychopy-docker/README.md

-# PsychoPy running in a Docker container with Unbuntu
+# PsychoPy running in a Docker container with Ubuntu

 Instructions to create a [docker](https://www.docker.com) container that runs [PsychoPy](https://www.psychopy.org) on Ubuntu 20.04.